CTWGwebsite/CTWGwebsite.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to the Critical Theory Working Group (CTWG) website.
-In this website, you will find information about our reading groups, publications, and other resources.
+In here, you will find information about our reading groups, publications, and other resources.
 For the latest news and updates, please check the announcements below.
 Similarly, for our latest publications, please check the latest blog posts.
 For our journal, Margin Notes, please check the <a href='/projects'>projects page</a>.

 ### Brief Motivation